Conspiracy Theories, Misinformation, COVID-19, and the 2020 Election

 April 2, 2020

-The March 2020 American Perspectives Survey found that young people were most likely to say they have hoarded supplies and a large partisan divide in opinions on how the federal government and Donald Trump have handled coronavirus.
+The March 2020 American Perspectives Survey finds that young people are most likely to have hoarded supplies and reveals a large partisan divide in opinions on how the federal government and Donald Trump handled coronavirus.
 Continue Reading →

 Younger Christians Care Less About Their Partner’s Religious Beliefs